► Vaccine Benefits and Safety ► Strategies for Vaccine Promotion

 - Focus on making decisions that are best for you and your family, following fact-based, trusted information about vaccine safety and efficacy, including links to trusted sources of information (e.g., CDC, WHO, academic institutions).

-- Messaging from personal doctors and other health care providers are the most trusted sources for Black Americans.
-Black Americans may also be more responsive to messaging from faith-based leaders.
+- Messaging from personal doctors and other health care providers are typically among the most trusted sources for Black/African Americans.
+Black/African Americans may also be more responsive to messaging from faith-based leaders.

-- Messaging from medical experts and community health providers are the most trusted sources for Hispanics.
-Hispanics are also more receptive to messages from their inner circle such as neighbors, their mayor, and people they follow on social media.
+- Messaging from medical experts and community health providers are the most trusted sources for Hispanic/Latinos.
+Hispanic/Latinos may also be more receptive to messages from their inner circle such as neighbors, their mayor, and people they follow on social media.

 WATCH: RWJBH: Fears, Hesitation & Access: What the Black Community Needs to Know About the COVID-19 Vaccine